Prostate biopsy results: PIN and ASAP

 What are the symptoms of PIN and ASAP?

 PIN doesn’t cause any symptoms.
 But it’s usually diagnosed when a man has tests or surgery for another prostate problem that does have symptoms.
-For example, if you have an enlarged prostate as well as PIN, you might have problems urinating (weeing) that are caused by the enlarged prostate, not the PIN.
+For example, if you have an enlarged prostate as well as PIN, you might have problems urinating (weeing).
+These are caused by the enlarged prostate, not the PIN.

 If you are diagnosed with ASAP, the changed cells may or may not be cancer.
-If they are cancer, they may cause symptoms, such as urinary problems.
+If they are cancer, they may cause symptoms in the future.

 If you do have any symptoms such as problems urinating, speak to your doctor.
 They can do more tests to find out what’s causing them, and suggest treatments that may help.